-On the 10th of each month or quarter, self-employed persons and tradespeople must report their turnover and wage tax returns to the tax office.
-Self-employed persons and tradespeople should note this date even more clearly in their calendars than before.
-Entrepreneurs who do not submit their regular tax returns, e.g. for turnover tax or wage tax, on time now face direct tax penalty proceedings according to a new administrative guideline.
+On the 10th of each month or quarter, self-employed individuals and businesses are required to submit their VAT and wage tax returns to the tax authorities.
+This deadline should be noted by self-employed individuals and businesses even more prominently than before.
+According to a new administrative directive, businesses that fail to submit their regular tax declarations, such as for VAT or wage tax, on time now face direct tax criminal proceedings.

-Now, however, according to the new directive, if the declaration is submitted late, the tax investigation will be called in directly and immediately.
-Therefore, entrepreneurs should pay even more attention than before to submit the required declarations to the tax authorities in due time.
+However, under the new directive, a delayed submission of a declaration now directly and immediately triggers a tax investigation.
+Therefore, entrepreneurs should be even more diligent than before in submitting the required declarations to the tax authorities on time.

 Goldberg Attorneys at Law 2012